MicrosoftDocs/Viva/Viva/engage/configure-copilot-for-engage.md

 description: "Learn how to configure and incorporate Copilot in Viva Engage [Public Preview] into your organization"
 ---

-# Overview and set up Copilot in Viva Engage (Public Preview)
+# Set up Copilot in Viva Engage (Public Preview)

 >[!IMPORTANT]
 >Copilot in Viva Engage is currently available through public preview.
 The features described here are subject to change.
-Administrators can [enable Copilot](link) in the Viva Engage admin center.
+Administrators can enable Copilot in the Viva Engage admin center.

 Copilot in Viva Engage is a partner for communicating in ways that create value for oneself and one’s organization.
 Copilot provides users access to Large Language Model (LLM) technology with Microsoft Responsible AI protections, to assist them to get the most out of Viva Engage.
 A large language model is a type of AI that can process and produce natural language text.
 Learn more about [responsible AI practices at Microsoft](/ai/responsible-ai).
 Copilot helps users get the most out of Viva Engage by suggesting where to engage and collaborating on writing communications.